 Having dentures fitted properly may take four or five appointments with your dentist over a period of three to six weeks, although this does vary from person to person.

 CEREC restorative procedures combine 3D imaging, CAD/CAM technology and a computer-aided milling process to decrease the waiting time for restorations to be created at a dental lab.
 These procedures – including inlays, onlays, veneers and crowns – can now be performed in a single appointment right at your dentist’s practice, as your dentist can take a digital impression of your tooth and create the restoration on the spot.
 They then only need to be fitted and your procedure can be done quickly and with no fuss.

 Common misconceptions about restorative dental procedures

 Dental implants are painful

 Contrary to popular belief, dental implants are typically not painful and the process is often simple and a lot less complicated than patients think.
 You may have some initial bruising and swelling after the anaesthetic, but this will not last long.

 Dental implants are too expensive

-While the expense of implants often puts many people off the idea of considering them, when you consider the fact that implants last forever, they are actually quite a cost- effective solution to severe dental problems which will continue to plague patients over a long time if left untreated.
+While the expense of implants often puts many people off the idea of considering them, when you consider the fact that implants can last forever, they are actually quite a cost- effective solution to severe dental problems which will continue to plague patients over a long time if left untreated.